CesiumGS/cesium-google-earth-examples/README.md

 Google Earth plugin API samples ported to Cesium, an open-source WebGL virtual globe and map engine.
 </p>
 <p>
 Click on any example below to run it.
-To learn more about Cesium, check out <a href="http://cesiumjs.org/2014/10/13/Cesium-for-Google-Earth-Developers-Part-I/" target="_blank">Cesium for Google Earth Developers</a> tutorial series.
+To learn more about Cesium, check out the <a href="http://cesiumjs.org/2014/10/13/Cesium-for-Google-Earth-Developers-Part-I/" target="_blank">Cesium for Google Earth Developers</a> tutorial series.
 </p>

 <p>
 <pre>
-// TODO: Fix links below to point to github hosted apps
+// TODO: Fix links below to point to github hosted apps.
+Also fix/remove CSS class reference.
 </pre>
 </p>